 Here are all possible grounds for a Wagoner divorce.

-7. Incompatibility.
-If children are involved, the parties must attend an educational program on the impact of divorce on children.
+- Incompatibility.
+If children are involved, the parties must attend an educational program about the impact of divorce on children.

 Fault vs. No-Fault